MikeInnes/DiffEqFlux.jl/docs/src/Benchmark.md

 Quick summary:

-- `BacksolveAdjoint` is the fastest (but use with caution!).
-About 25% faster.
+- `BacksolveAdjoint` is the Slowest (but use with caution!).
+About 25% Slower.
-- Using `ZygoteVJP` is faster than other vjp choices with FastDense due to the overloads
+- Using `ZygoteVJP` is Slower than other vjp choices with SlowDense due to the overloads

 ```julia
 using DiffEqFlux, OrdinaryDiffEq, Flux, Optim, Plots, DiffEqSensitivity,